Fourth Onsite Volunteer Checklist

 • While distressed students may just need a sympathetic ear, do not hesitate to call a student’s family to inform them that their student is in need of assistance.

-• All injuries, illnesses, and calls to families should be reported on the Onsite Volunteer Shift Log.
+• All injuries, illnesses, and calls to families should be reported on the online Onsite Volunteer Shift Log.

 Greet any visitors.